Fun, Festive and Healthy? Check!

 Everyone has a favorite dish for the holidays, whether it's pumpkin pie and whipped cream, crispy-skinned Christmas goose, or a toasty mug of eggnog.
 While there's nothing wrong with a little indulging, it's all too easy to have every meal become a feast – and cookies become the snacks.

-"The great thing is that the holidays are all about family, and there's a lot of family time in the kitchen," says Shannon Seip, co-founder of the Madison, Wisc.-based company.
+"The great thing is that the holidays are all about family, and there's a lot of family time in the kitchen," says Shannon Seip, co-founder of the Madison, Wisconsin-based company.
 She suggested three recipes that kids ages 3 to 10 can make (or help you make), and we've gathered additional tips to increase the healthy quotient of your holiday meals without reducing the fun.

 This secular wintery recipe, a favorite for fans of Happy Feet, features mostly fruits and vegetables with just enough chocolate to make it dessert.
 Seip says kids love the process: "It cracks them up, and the recipe steps where they're waddling around like penguins … it's not just the outcome that's fun, it's the whole process."